ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 2. The client publishes messages under a topic by sending the message and topic to the broker.
 3. The broker then forwards the message to all clients that subscribe to that topic.

-Inside of our backend code in java, we have an MQTTJobService which makes connection to AWS Iot by using the [AWS SDK](https://aws.amazon.com/sdk-for-java/) and it will subscribe to the relevant jobs-topics.
+Inside of our backend code in java, we have an MQTTJobService which makes connection to AWS IoT by using the [AWS SDK](https://aws.amazon.com/sdk-for-java/) and it will subscribe to the relevant jobs-topics.
 Every 30 seconds we will read these topics to see if there are any new jobs to be processed.

 <!-- TODO GIF backend processing a job in intelliJ -->